Business career of Elon Musk: SEC and shareholder lawsuits regarding tweets

 In 2018, Musk was sued by the SEC for a tweet stating that funding had been secured for potentially taking Tesla private.
 (Note: Musk stated he was considering taking Tesla private at a price of $420 a share, an alleged reference to marijuana.
 Members of Tesla's board and rapper Azealia Banks alleged that Musk may have been under the influence of recreational drugs when he wrote the tweet.)
-The lawsuit characterized the tweet as false, misleading, and damaging to investors, and sought to bar Musk from serving as CEO of publicly traded companies.
+The lawsuit characterized the tweet as false, misleading, and damaging to investors, and sought to bar Musk from working as CEO of publicly traded companies.
 Two days later, Musk settled with the SEC, without admitting or denying the SEC's allegations.
 As a result, Musk and Tesla were fined $20 million each, and Musk was forced to step down for three years as Tesla chairman but was able to remain as CEO.
 Shareholders filed a lawsuit over the tweet, and in February 2023, a jury found Musk and Tesla not liable.
 Musk has stated in interviews that he does not regret posting the tweet that triggered the SEC investigation.

 In 2019, Musk stated in a tweet that Tesla would build half a million cars that year.
 The SEC reacted by asking a court to hold him in contempt for violating the terms of the 2018 settlement agreement.
 A joint agreement between Musk and the SEC eventually clarified the previous agreement details, including a list of topics about which Musk needed preclearance.
 In 2020, a judge blocked a lawsuit that claimed a tweet by Musk regarding Tesla stock price ("too high imo") violated the agreement.
 Freedom of Information Act (FOIA)-released records showed that the SEC concluded Musk had subsequently violated the agreement twice by tweeting regarding "Tesla's solar roof production volumes and its stock price".